jamilnyc/autocomplete-trie/README.md

 It was done from [this assignment](https://www.seas.upenn.edu/~cit5940/current/assignments/hw05/).

+Note: I have no affiliation with the Unversity of Pennsylvania.

 ## Running

 The `main` program expects two parameters: a path to a file and an integer for the maximum number of results.